How Art Therapy Can Help Breast Cancer Patients

 Find the Creative Expression that Works For You

 There are many creative outlets for breast cancer survivors.
-Art therapy for breast cancer patients is only one.
-You might consider music therapy, poetry, writing stories, dance or other fine art like pottery, or even volunteerism or a new job.
+Art therapy is only one.
+You might consider music therapy, poetry, writing stories, dance or martial arts, other fine art like pottery, or even volunteerism or a new job.
 The point is to choose something.
 Doing something creative with your energy serves as excellent therapy.
 While your hands work on the art, your mind works out its thoughts naturally.